RESIST – Down with evictions and outlandish rental prices!

 In Berlin people are forced out of their homes due to outlandish rent increases.
 Rental apartments are being transformed into condominiums.
 Neighborhoods are being destroyed, while community facilities and small businesses can’t find affordable space.
 Homelessness is increasing.
 Racism and discrimination makes finding an apartment even harder.
 There are hardly any more affordable apartments for rent even on the outskirts of Berlin.

-Around.
-74% of the people living in Berlin for rent fear losing their home or getting into poverty due to the rising living costs.* Almost half of the People living for rent fear to lose their home in the next two years.**
+74% of the people living in Germany see the risk of losing one’s home or getting into poverty due to rising housing costs.* Almost half of the people living for rent in Berlin fear that they can not afford their home anymore within the next two years.**

 There is a method to this misery!

 In this society, money is made on apartments and public facilities.
 People’s homes are bought and sold like any other product at the highest price for the highest profit.
 The percentage of monthly income needed to pay the rent keeps rising.
-People who need to rent an apartment are competing with each other to get a so-called “affordable” apartment or a place in public housing, which is itself becoming increaingly slum-like.
+People who need to rent an apartment are competing with each other to get a so-called “affordable” apartment or a rare place in public housing.

 For a city of solidarity!

-- This is not a business model, but is decent housing for all, regardless of where they come from, their language, age, disabilities, or income
+- which is not a business model, but is decent housing for all, regardless of where they come from, their language, age, disabilities, or income

-- And where housing is a public commodity.
+- and where housing is a common good.

 We demand a radical change in housing and rental policies!